 In spite of my “life-changing journey”, I was back at the start and with no idea what I should do about it.

-In the end, I decided to leave this particular role and pursue the life of an Outdoor Adventurer.
+In the end, I decided to leave this particular role and pursue the life of a travel writer.
 At this time, the prospect of turning my dream career into a reality seemed almost impossible, but then the thought of persisting with a such an unsatisfying lifestyle was even more unbearable.

 With this in mind, I sometimes recognize a similar struggle with friends, family or online acquaintances.
 That is to say, when they reach the end of an adventure of their own, they experience the same disillusion.